Seasonal Low Fodmap Meal Plan

 Another important thing to keep in mind, is to be mindful of the portions of food that you eat.
-Some foods considered low in fodmap can add up if you have too big of a portion these include:
+Some foods that are considered low in fodmap can add up if you have too large of a portion.

 1/3 cup granola made from brown sugar

 1/2 cup raspberries